-This article covers everything you might want to know about the WireGuard VPN protocol, as well as the best VPNs that support WireGuard.
-We will also be discussing some frequently asked questions about the WireGuard protocol, as well as some tips and tricks to better optimize performance.
+In this article, we've covered all the basics you need to know about the WireGuard VPN protocol.
+We've also given you quick overviews of the best WireGuard VPN services available today.
+And we've wrapped up the article with some frequently asked questions about the WireGuard protocol, as well as some tips and tricks to optimize performance.

 - NordVPN – Full WireGuard support in all apps, extremely fast speeds, and tons of privacy and security features [68% Off Coupon]